apace7/local_volume_database/docs/source/usage.rst

 Database content
 ----------------

-The database is structured as individual yaml files for each system and combined tables as csv and fits files.
+The database is structured as individual yaml files for each system and combined tables as csv and fits files (descriptions of both below).
-The yaml files are located in data_input/ and the combined tables in data/.
+The yaml files are located in `data_input/ <https://github.com/apace7/local_volume_database/tree/main/data_input>`_ and the combined csv/fits tables are located in `data/ <https://github.com/apace7/local_volume_database/tree/main/data>`_.

 The tables can be directly loaded into jupyter notebooks without having to download the repository: